-When you know how to read your financial statements, you can find ways to make more profit, expand your business, or catch problems before they grow.
+When you know how to read your financial statements, you can spot ways to drive more profit, expand your business, and catch problems long before they become expensive.

 What Is Financial Statement Analysis?